 In comparison with InfluxDB, Elasticsearch needs a little more configuration to run on large datasets.
 You need to define your mappings, which fields are indexed, what kind of data they contain (full text, numerical, etc), number of primary shards, and so on.
 Some of these settings—and others besides—cannot be changed once documents are added to the index, so they need to be considered carefully before you start using it.
 The only way to remedy problems later is to actually create a new index with new settings, reindex all the documents, and then switch to the new index.
 Carrying this out on a live system is, of course, something you want to avoid.

-Elasticsearch is usually used in combination with the stack’s other components — Logstash and Kibana (together called the ELK Stack or Elastic Stack) for log aggregation, analysis and monitoring.
+Elasticsearch is usually used in combination with the stack’s other components — Logstash and Kibana (together called the ELK Stack) for log aggregation, analysis and monitoring.
 Logstash is an open-source processing pipeline that gives you the ability to import logs from different sources (files, message queues, databases, etc.), transform them, and output them to a defined endpoint or data store, usually Elasticsearch.
 Kibana is the stack’s UI, providing users with a visual representation of the stored log files, and allowing them to easily configure customized dashboards, tables, and other aids to visualization.

 Summing it up